charleshartman/RB120/assessment_prep/oop_tpm.md

 - if `#initialize` is defined on the class it will be automatically called upon instantiation of a new object of the class, thus `#initialize` is a *constructor*

 ### Polymorphism
-- the ability of objects of different types to respond **in different ways** to the same message (or method invocation)
+- the ability of objects of different types to respond to the same message (or method invocation), to a common interface
 - example: `#move` or `#cut`
 - accomplished through:
 	- class inheritance